MarcoTamb/Phlegrean-Fields/README.md

-# Phlegraean Fields Earthquake dashboard
+# Phlegraean Fields Earthquakes dashboard

 The Phlegrean Fields, also known as Campi Flegrei, is a large volcanic area situated near Naples, Italy.
 It is also extremely close to where my family lives.
 This interactive dashboard, built with [Dash](https://dash.plotly.com/), tracks the earthquakes in the area, scraping data from [INGV](https://www.ingv.it/), the Italian research institute monitoring the activity of the Volcano.

 ## Instructions

-To run locally, clone the repository, install dependencies in *requirements.txt*, and run *main.py*.
-If somehow you ever want to deploy this to the internet, make sure to follow [these instructions](https://dash.plotly.com/deployment) on the Dash website to avoid potential vulnerabilities.
+To run locally, clone the repository, install all the dependencies in *requirements.txt*, and run *main.py*.
+You can then access the dashboard on *[localhost:8050](http://localhost:8050)* If somehow you ever want to deploy this to the internet, make sure to follow [these instructions](https://dash.plotly.com/deployment) on the Dash website to avoid potential vulnerabilities.

 ## Screenshots